-- A PC running Windows 98SE, Me, 2000, or XP, or a Mac computer running Mac OS 9.x or OS X
+- A PC running Windows 98SE, Me, 2000, or XP, or a Mac computer running Mac OS X

 - Minimum 64MB RAM

 - Internet browser

 The Router has been designed to be placed on a desktop.
 All of the cables exit from the rear of the Router for better organization and utility.
 The LED indicators are easily visible on the front of the Router to provide you with information about network activity and status.